fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 **You can find all the required and optional inputs [here](https://git.new/meow/kit) on GitHub.**

-Tanya Rai and her team launched LastMile AI in October 2023 and ranked #2 Product of the Day and #4 Product of the Week.
-In this blog post, [^4] Tanya shared some lessons learned, and I really enjoyed this quote on polishing the details:
+Tanya Rai and her team launched LastMile AI in October 2023, ranked #2 Product of the Day and #4 Product of the Week.
+She explained:

 > **We spent some time nailing the messaging in a way that was palatable to the Product Hunt community.
 It's good to tailor your messaging and media assets to the community - it will resonate more.**
 >